New York Lincoln Stars: 1916 season

 The 1916 Lincoln Stars again were one of the strongest teams in the East.
 This season has the most complete statistics of any of their seasons, based on league statistics compiled by Ashwill.
 The Stars played 23 known games against major Negro league opponents.
 Their overall record was 10–13, with a 5–3 record against Eastern opponents and 5–10 against Western teams.
-The Stars' roster consisted of pitchers Sykes, Gunboat Thompson, and Ad Langford, catcher Santop, first baseman Pettus, second baseman C. Johnston, third baseman Lee Miller, shortstop Parks, left fielder Ashby Dunbar, center fielders Bruce Hocker and Oscar Charleston, and right fielder Peter Green.
+The Stars' roster consisted of pitchers Sykes, Gunboat Thompson, and Ad Lankford, catcher Santop, first baseman Pettus, second baseman C. Johnston, third baseman Lee Miller, shortstop Parks, left fielder Ashby Dunbar, center fielders Bruce Hocker and Oscar Charleston, and right fielder Peter Green.
 Statistics for individual players were compiled from box scores for 18 of their games.
 Their top hitters were Pettus, who hit .408, Santop (.318), Parks (.311), Charleston (.308), and Dunbar (.294).
 The highlight of their season was another championship series against the Chicago American Giants, 7 games played from August 6 through August 18.
 Just before the series, Oscar Charleston jumped the team to rejoin the Indianapolis ABCs, with whom he had played the previous season.
 Despite the absence of Charleston, the Stars took a 3–2 lead in the series, but then lost the last two games.

 Demise during 1917 season

-The 1917 Stars team failed to finish the season.
+The 1917 New York Lincoln Stars team failed to finish the season.
 Many of the players moved on to play with the Pennsylvania Red Caps of New York.